 - The scheme is supported by West Mercia Police.
 Local Police Community Support Officers are aware of where local Safe Places are.

 - People using the ‘Safe Places’ Project are given a card by the organisations involved which has the same Safe Places symbol as the window sticker.
 They add details of people to contact if help is needed.
+Not everyone carries a Safe Place card, but many do as they can be useful.
 Cards can also be obtained from [email protected] or [email protected]

 - If the person feels threatened or has a crime committed against them while they are out in the community they can come into any ‘Safe Places’ premises to ask for support.